Board Policies and Administrative Procedures

 PROCESS

-The Associate Superintendent, Education Services or designate is delegated the responsibility of maintaining this Administrative Procedure.
+The Deputy Superintendent Education Services or designate is delegated the responsibility of maintaining this Administrative Procedure.

 PROCEDURE